Urban Wildlife Interaction & Conservation - Nature & Outdoors quest for Beginner level adventurers

 6

-Take one conservation action based on your observations.
-Options: install a native plant garden for pollinators, build a brush pile for small mammals, put up a nest box for cavity-nesting birds, or join a local group working on wildlife corridor protection.
+Based on your observations, install a native plant garden for pollinators, build a brush pile for small mammals, put up a nest box for cavity-nesting birds, or join a local wildlife corridor protection group.
 Small yard?
 A shallow water dish refreshed daily supports dozens of species in summer.
+Share your findings with local wildlife agencies or urban monitoring programs—they need citizen data.

 Gear Up for Your Quest